bogoms/router/README.md

 # router
-Simple and fast HTTP router for Go language (Golang).
+Simple and fast router for Go (Golang) HTTP server.

 ## Using router
 `router` implements `http.HandlerFunc`, so it can be used with `http.ListenAndServe()`.